 June 2nd update: Mike just offered a discount to Mo the Human customers/friends/blog followers, etc... click this link and use code “Functional10” for 10% off your entire order!

 As with any post on this blog, I am merely sharing my own personal journey in health.
 I am NOT making any advice as a professional, but rather sharing my own personal experiences.
-If you would like to set up an appointment with me for medically supervised wellness coaching, please contact me or Apeiron Center for Human Potential so we may work together either in person, or through this magical internet thingie! :)
+If you would like to set up an appointment with me for top quality movement coaching, please contact me or Apeiron Center for Human Potential so we may work together either in person, or through this magical internet thingie! :)

 Below is a partial list of resources for natural foot health and reclaiming your natural human gait.
 I'll continue to update this list as I learn more about what options exist.

 I have spent the last several years re-thinking what makes a proper shoe, what goes into maintaining foot health, and what creates a natural gait while walking and running.This major shift eliminated my chronic knee and foot pain completely... before I even started exploring nutrition and exercise!

 NOTE: Purchases made from some of the following shoe company links will give a small percentage back to me.
 I do NOT promote any shoes that are not in full support of my approach to foot health and natural human movement patterns.

 If you'd like to watch a video "Grace in Every Step" explaining many of these ideas, CLICK HERE.
 (The first 13 minutes gives the most pertinent information.)